-In honor of Halloween, Psychiatric Times launched a series “Scariest in Psychiatry,” where they ask clinicians about the scariest topic in mental health.
-What’s frightening, worrisome, or concerning in psychiatry?
-Mindpath Health therapist Kiana Shelton shares her biggest mental health fear.
-See highlights below or read the full article in Psychiatric Times here.
+In honor of Halloween, Psychiatric Times launched “Scariest in Psychiatry,” a series that explores the scariest topic in mental health.
+Mindpath Health’s Kiana Shelton, LCSW, shares her biggest mental health fear.

 My biggest fear is falling for imposter syndrome.
 When someone decides to go into the mental health field, they often walk in with a DSM and an understanding of psychological theories and concepts.
 What one is never fully prepared for is the many unique ways each client will present their symptoms.
 The ever-complex ways and alternative diagnoses impact clinical decision-making, and let’s not forget that at times we will only be working with limited amounts of information at the time of initial assessment.
 When I first started in the field, each day, I sat wondering if I was really cut out for this work—a work I wholeheartedly believed in because I have seen firsthand how helpful it can be.
 Yet 10 years post graduate school, imposter syndrome still feels like the scary monster under the bed.